TimoBakx/talk-dependencyinjection/talk/talk.md

 all implementations of an interface in 1 go.

 ## New in Symfony 4.4: !tagged_locator
-In Symfony 4.4, creating a service locator is made easier to implement by adding the `!tagged_locator` configuration option.
+In Symfony 4.4, the creation of a service locator is made easier by adding the `!tagged_locator` configuration option.
 Using this option will automatically generate a `ServiceLocator` instance containing all services that are tagged with a specific tag.